 In 1999, I co-founded Tellme with Mike McCue.
 What followed were ten years of startup lessons learned, with very talented people.
 We raised almost a quarter billion in capital, built a profitable business with over $100 million in sales and more than 300 employees, and made speech recognition part of everyday life with customers like American Airlines, FedEx and American Express.
 We pioneered voice mobile search, 5 years before "Siri."
 In 2007, Microsoft acquired Tellme for nearly $1 billion.

 After two years leading speech recognition strategy, I left Microsoft in 2009, returning to New England to bring home a Silicon Valley spark.
-I founded Swipely in Providence with a world-class team and the support of Index Ventures, First Round Capital, Greylock Partners and others.
+I founded Swipely in Providence with a world-class team and the support of First Round Capital, Index, Greylock, Shasta and others.
 Swipely helps local merchants accept payments, understand customers and grow sales.

 Forbes calls Swipely "One of America's Most Promising Companies."
-We hope not only to bring value to our customers, employees and shareholders, but to lift Rhode Island, which suffers the highest unemployment in America.
-Swipely raised the largest software Series A in RI history, we are the fastest growing RI tech firm, one of the "Best Places to Work in Rhode Island," and the first RI firm ever named to the Forbes 100 list.
+We aim not only to bring value to our customers, employees and shareholders, but to lift Rhode Island, which suffers America's highest unemployment rate.
+Swipely is the fastest growing tech company in Rhode Island, one of the "Best Places to Work," and the first RI firm ever named to the Forbes 100 list.
+In November 2014, Swipely announced that merchants manage over $4 billion in annual sales on our platform, up 2x in 6 months and 4x in 1 year.

-I had an unusual educational path: skipping college to join "start-up U" in the Silicon Valley.
-My parents gave me opportunities at the world's best schools.
-I was lucky to have options.
+I had an unusual educational path: skipping college to join "start-up U" in Silicon Valley.
+My parents gave me opportunities at great schools.
+I was lucky.

 Unfortunately most low-income children, especially children of color, lack access to effective schools.
 America's achievement gap is the greatest civil rights injustice of our generation, and I aim to do something about it.

 In 2007, Rhode Island Governor Carcieri appointed me to serve on the Board of Regents, the state's chief education policy-making body.
-Soon thereafter, working with Mayor Dan McKee, Speaker Gordon Fox, CER, DFER, and others, we passed an ambitious expansion of the state's charter school law, ending a ban on new schools.
-In 2009, we opened Rhode Island's first "no-excuses" public school.
-After just 3 years, BV Prep has reversed the achievement gap - low income students of color outperform their wealthier peers, proving demographics do not determine a child's destiny.
+Soon thereafter, working with Mayor Dan McKee, House leadership, CER, DFER, and others, we passed an ambitious expansion of RI's charter school law, ending a ban on such schools.
+In 2009, we opened Blackstone Valley Prep Mayoral Academy; by 2014 it became the state's highest-performing school in 8th grade math, reversing the achievement gap: low income students of color outperform wealthier peers, proving demographics do not determine a child's destiny.

-Working alongside prominent local philanthropists, I shared the case for education reform.
-I introduced and passed new regulations to recruit Teach for America to our state.
-I co-chaired the search committee that recruited Deborah Gist to become Rhode Island's Commissioner of Education, the first change in leadership in 17 years.
-With her leadership, our strategic plan to improve education won the Race to the Top, the largest competitive federal grant win in Rhode Island history, $75 million.
+Working alongside prominent local leaders, I shared the case for education reform.
+I recruited Teach for America to our state, and I recruited Deborah Gist to become RI's Commissioner of Education, the first change in leadership in 17 years.
+Our strategic plan to improve education won President Obama's Race to the Top, the largest competitive federal grant win in Rhode Island history ( $75 million, with another $50 million that followed).

 Given the slow pace of policy change, this is a good start.
 But in the face of the largest Latino-White achievement gap of any state in the nation, Rhode Island has only just begun to address this daunting yet urgent inequity.
 Each day I find myself overwhelmed by the enormity of the challenge, while at the same time inspired by the opportunity to solve it.